How the process works

 The 1,750,000-square-foot (163,000 m2) U.S. Bank Stadium was built for the Vikings for about $1.122 billion, with $348 million coming from the state of Minnesota and $150 million coming from the city of Minneapolis.
 Called “Minnesota’s biggest-ever public works project,” the stadium opened in 2016 with 66,000 seats, expandable to 70,000 for the 2018 Super Bowl.
 U.S. Bank Stadium also hosts indoor running and rollerblading nights, as well as concerts and events.

 Major sporting events hosted by the city include baseball All-Star Games, World Series, Super Bowls, NCAA Division 1 men’s and women’s basketball Final Four, the AMA Motocross Championship, the X Games and the WNBA All-Star Game.

 The Minnesota Wild of the NHL play at the Xcel Energy Center, and the MLS soccer team Minnesota United FC play at Allianz Field, both in Saint Paul.
 In other sports, six golf courses are located within city limits.
 While living in Minneapolis, Scott and Brennan Olson founded (and later sold) Rollerblade, the company that popularized the sport of inline skating.

 Licensed in MN & WI

-Tyler Mulcahey Peters is a Minnesota-native who is originally from southern Minnesota but has lived in Minneapolis since 2013.
-He and his husband, Andrew, purchased their first home together in 2017 and currently live in the Southwest Minneapolis Armatage neighborhood with their two spoiled Chihuahuas, Bentley & Piper.
+Tyler Mulcahey Peters was born & raised in Minnesota.
+He grew up in southern Minnesota, attended Gustavus Adolphus College (go Gusties!), and has lived in Minneapolis since 2013.
+He and his husband, Andrew, purchased their first home together in 2017 and they currently live in the Hale neighborhood on the west side of Lake Nokomis with their two spoiled Chihuahuas, Bentley & Piper.